Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-- As a Human Resources Manager (HRM), I want to register skills that a collaborator may have
+- As a HRM, I want to register skills that a collaborator may have

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-"an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities"
+> "an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities"

-When creating multipurpose teams, the number of members and the set of skills that must be covered are crucial.
 **From the client clarifications:**

 > **Question:** Hello, I have some questions about the US01: Which information can be introduced to create a new skill?